mongodb-labs/migration-verifier/README.md

 ## Change stream lag

 Every time the verifier notices a change in a document, it schedules a recheck of that document.
-If the rate of change (i.e., the write load) outpaces the verifier’s recheck scheduling, change stream lag will grow.
-The verifier will start warning about this once the lag appears “unhealthy”.
+If the changes happen faster than the verifier can schedule rechecks, then the verifier “lags” the cluster.
+We measure that lag by comparing the server-reported cluster time with the time of the most recently-seen event.

-High change stream lag causes one of two outcomes:
+If the lag exceeds a certain “comfortable” threshold, the verifier will warn in the logs.
+High lag can cause either of these outcomes:

 1. Once writes stop on the source (i.e., during the migration’s cutover), you’ll have to wait for a longer-than-ideal time for the verifier to recheck documents until its writes-off timestamp.

 2. Sufficiently high verifier lag can exceed the server’s oplog capacity.
-If this happens, verification will fail permanently, and you’ll have to restart it.
+If this happens, verification will fail permanently, and you’ll have to restart verification from the beginning.

 ### Mitigation